l7mp/learning-go/99-labs/03-splitdim/README.md

    })
    ```

-1. Register the 4 empty HTTP handlers for the API endpoints we wish to serve.
+1. Register the 4 empty HTTP handlers for the 4 API endpoints.

    ``` go
    http.HandleFunc("/api/transfer", TransferHandler)